 BookFunnel cannot track where an email goes once a user’s email provider accepts it.
 The only information we receive from an email service provider is “accepted for delivery” or an error.

 When Readers Lose or Didn’t Receive The Email

 If a reader cannot locate their Certified Mail message or deleted it by mistake, you can click the Resend button next to their email address on your BookFunnel dashboard.

 Or, they can download a copy of the book from their BookFunnel Library.
 The only exception to this would be if there was an error sending to their email address (which would have been noted in your campaign summary report).
 If BookFunnel successfully sent the book to their email address, we also added a copy to their library.

 If Certified Mail fails to send to a reader, we will include the error message in the “Your campaign has been sent!” email.

-- The reader has reported an email from firstname.lastname@example.org as spam.
-If a reader has recently reported an email from email@example.com as spam, we cannot email them.
-If they would like to be removed from our blacklist, they need to email firstname.lastname@example.org so that we can review the number of times they have reported us as spam and see if we can remove their block.
-In most cases, we can resolve the issue and remove their email address from our blacklist.
+You tried to send to a recipient that has been marked as inactive.
+Inactive recipients are ones that have generated a hard bounce or a spam complaint.
+If the user’s email address has hard-bounced but is now active again, please contact us so that we can reactivate their email address in our system.
+If a reader has recently reported an email from BookFunnel as spam or junk, we cannot email them automatically.
+If they would like to be removed from our blacklist, they can email email@example.com so that we can review it.
+In most cases, we can resolve the issue quickly and remove their email address from our blacklist.